spacemeshos/QA-smapp/cases/Smapper/Mnemonics-backup.md

 ---

-#### Test Case ID: 07
+#### Test Case ID: Create12WordsBackup-07

-**Description:** Verify Backup Recovery.
+**Description:** Correctness of 12 words

 **Steps:**

-1. User creates a backup and saves it securely.
-2. User attempts to recover the wallet using the backup.
+1. Complete all the steps of 12 words backup process
+2. Save the backup words
+3. Start the process again for the same wallet
+4. Compare the sets of words

-**Test Data:** None
+**Test Data:** N/A

+**Expected Result:**
-**Expected Result:** The wallet should be successfully recovered using the 12-word backup.
+- The 12 words should always be the same for a given wallet
+- The order of the words should not change

 **Actual Result:** [Save the actual result here after test execution]